ajroach42/ajroach42.github.io/_posts/2017-04-07-getting-started-with-mastodon.md

   - So if your instance dies, you can continue following all the people you followed before
   - Some folks are working on a way to automatically DM your followers if you move to a new instance
   - If you have ideas on this front, I'd love to hear about them.
  - At the moment, there isn't any form of indentity validation built in to Mastodon.
 There are a couple of ideas in the works, and we'll see if anything comes of that.
+It's okay if it doesn't!
+Identity validation is not a Mastodon specific problem, and it does not need a Mastodon Specific solution (more on that later.)

 4) Mastodon is GNUSocial with a pretty coat of paint.
  - GNU Social has been around forever
  - From Mastodon instances, you can follow GNUSocial users and viceversa
  - Mastodon is WAY easier to use than GNUSocial, and it looks better, so I'll be using it.
+ - Mastodon has a more up-to-date Client-Server API than GNUSocial, but the Server-Server protocal is the same.

 5) Mastodon is [open source](https://github.com/tootsuite/mastodon), under the AGPL
  - This means you can make your own modifications to Mastodon